WGBH-MLA/AAPB2/app/views/override/faq.md

 organization listed in the metadata record to find out if and how it can be accessed.

-## Who is eligible to contribute to the American Archive collection?
+## Who is eligible to contribute to the AAPB collection?

 Public TV or radio stations (or joint licensees); national public media organizations; producers for public media (e.g. PRI, ITVS); and repositories